-Don't change banks or move cash around in your bank accounts.
-As the lending institution considers your mortgage loan package, you will likely be required to submit bank statements for recent months for your checking accounts, savings accounts, money market funds and other liquid finances.
-The lender looks for a steady flow of your funds each pay period, in the interest of ruling out fraud.
-No matter the purpose, changing banks or moving money from one account to another could raise a red flag with your lender and impede your loan process.
+Don't switch banks or move cash around in your bank accounts.
+As the lender considers your mortgage loan package, you will likely be instructed to provide bank statements for recent months on your checking accounts, savings accounts, money market accounts and other liquid assets.
+To eliminate potential fraud, most lending institutions require a detailed paper trail to verify the source of all incoming funds.
+No matter the reason, moving banks or moving funds from one account to another can raise a red flag with the lender and slow your approval process.

-Don't give money directly to your seller (usually in the case of of "for sale by owner") for earnest money.
-Until the sale is complete, the good faith deposit actually belongs to you.
-Any good faith funds are to go toward your expenses closing; your FSBO seller might not know this.
-Find a lawyer or other neutral person who is able to hold the funds or put them in a trust account until you close.
-If your home purchase fails, your purchase agreement should specify where your earnest money should go.
+Don't give money directly to your seller (generally in cases of "for sale by owner") for a "good faith" deposit.
+Until the completion of the deal, any good faith deposit remains yours.
+Some sellers may not know that this good faith money should be applied to your expenses at closing.
+A neutral party, like an attorney can hold onto your earnest money, or you may put it temporarily into a trust account until you close.
+If your home purchase fails, your purchase agreement should specify to whom your good faith funds should go.